Posey County, Indiana: Climate and weather

-In recent years, average temperatures in Mount Vernon have ranged from a low of 23 °F in January to a high of 87 °F in July, although a record low of -21 °F was recorded in January 1912 and a record high of 109 °F was recorded in July 1901.
+In recent years, average temperatures in Mount Vernon have ranged from a nighttime low of 23 °F in January to a daytime high of 87 °F in July, although a record low of -21 °F was recorded in January 1912 and a record high of 109 °F was recorded in July 1901.
 Average monthly precipitation ranged from 2.65 in in September to 5.38 in in May.

+Like many other locations in the Midwestern United States and Upland South, Tornadoes have been known to occasionally strike Posey County.
+On March 18, 1925, the 1925 Tri-State Tornado hit the town of Griffin in the northernmost part of the county, killing 25 people and injuring hundreds.
+Also, on April 2, 2024, an EF-2 Tornado passed through parts of the county, including Harmonie State Park, Blairsville, and St. Wendel.

 Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

 County Council: The legislative branch of the county government; controls spending and revenue collection in the county.
 Representatives are elected to four-year terms from single-member districts of roughly equal population in the county.
 They set salaries, the annual budget, and special spending.
 The council has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 Board of Commissioners: The executive body of the county is a three-person board of commissioners, who are elected at-large (county-wide), to staggered four-year terms.
 One commissioner serves as president.
 The commissioners execute acts legislated by the council, collect revenue, and manage the county government.

 Court: The county maintains a small claims court that handles civil cases.
 The court judge is elected to a four-year term and must be a member of the Indiana Bar Association.
 The judge is assisted by a constable, who is also elected to a four-year term.
 In some cases, court decisions can be appealed to the state level circuit court.

-County Officials: Other county elected offices include sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk Each serves a four-year term.
+County Officials: Other county elected offices include sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
+Each serves a four-year term.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

+Politics

+Posey County was a Democratic stronghold turned swing county during the 20th Century.
+Since the turn of the 21st Century, the county has swung heavily into the Republican column, with Donald Trump gaining over 70% of the vote in 2024.
+The last Democrat to obtain a full majority in the county was Jimmy Carter in 1976, although Bill Clinton narrowly carried the county by plurality in 1992 and 1996, largely due to a heavy third-party presence in both elections.